Vicgri/Vicgri/README.md

 ### Hi there 👋

-I´m a future frontend and mobile developer with a passion for design and making things pretty 🌸 Prefer iOS programming (Swift) and React.js.
+I´m a future frontend and mobile developer with a passion for design and making things pretty 🌸 I´m currently learning Swift and Vue.
 When I'm not coding, I enjoy hiking, knitting, reading, and cooking.

 <!--